nicolelst/seeing_sounds/README.md

 ## Backend (Python)
 *see application/be*

 Backend built with [FastAPI](https://fastapi.tiangolo.com/) in Python 3.8.9.
+A list of packages and versions used can be found in [requirements.txt](./application/be/requirements.txt).

 #### Install requirements for FastAPI
 ```